Care Assistant by Future Care Group

 Care Assistant

-We are actively looking to recruit Care Assistants right now at The Boynes Upton -upon- Severn.
+Solent Grange Nursing Home is a delightful mix of old and new architecture, situated on Staplers Road, just two minutes away from Butterfly World, in Wootton on the Isle of Wight.
+Set in an ideal location with landscaped gardens, the home is offering 55 spacious en-suite rooms with showers, a wide range of facilities, and 24-hour expert care.
+Solent Grange Nursing Home is part of the future care group a leading provider of high-quality care homes, dedicated to creating unique settings and delivering outstanding care.

-As Care Assistant within The Boynes you will be working as part of a focused, skilled team of fully supported staff who have our resident's wellbeing at the core of all they do.
+As a Care Assistant within Solent Grange you will be working as part of a focused, skilled team of fully supported staff who have our resident's wellbeing at the core of all they do.

-As a Care Assistant you will be responsible for providing the highest standards of person centred care to our resident's whilst maintaining dignity, respect and wellbeing.
-The Boynes is committed to supporting and developing all Care Assistants with ongoing training & leadership across all areas.
+As a Care Assistant you will be responsible for providing the highest standards of person-centred care to our resident's whilst maintaining dignity, respect & wellbeing.
+Solent Grange is committed to supporting and developing all Care Assistants with ongoing training & leadership across all areas.

 Rewards and Benefits: